Argentine creditors ask U.S. judge to wait on lifting injunctions

-NEW YORK (Reuters) - A group of Argentine bondholders who reached a $4.65 billion settlement resolving litigation over defaulted bonds urged a U.S. judge on Tuesday to wait longer before lifting injunctions that restrict the country from paying off some debts.
+NEW YORK, March 1 (Reuters) - A group of Argentine bondholders who reached a $4.65 billion settlement resolving litigation over defaulted bonds urged a U.S. judge on Tuesday to wait longer before lifting injunctions that restrict the country from paying off some debts.

 Hedge funds including Elliott Management’s NML Capital asked U.S. District Judge Thomas Griesa in Manhattan to wait 30 days to formally order the injunctions vacated, to allow the remaining plaintiffs to reach settlements.